isc-projects/kea/doc/sphinx/arm/ddns.rst

 Kea version 2.0.0 introduced statistics support for DHCP-DDNS.

-Statistics are divided into three groups: Name Change Requests, DNS updates, and per-TSIG-key DNS updates.
+Statistics are divided into three groups: NameChangeRequests, DNS updates, and per-TSIG-key DNS updates.
 While the statistics of the first two groups are cumulative, i.e. not affected by configuration change or reload, per-key statistics are reset to 0 when the underlying object is